 We refer to the aspect in which we are concerned about the allocation for subjects as optimization object, which is consistent with how the value function $V(\cdot)$ is defined in Section 2.
-There are many kinds of optimization objects, containing exposure and hit ratio of items [71], and accuracy of recommendations for users [97].
-According to whether to consider the impact of allocation [5, 111], they can be divided into two main types, i.e., treatment-based fairness and impact-based fairness.
-Treatment-based fairness only considers whether the treatments of the recommender system are fair or not, such as the predicted scores to different users [120] and the allocated exposure to different items [75].
+There are many kinds of optimization objects containing exposure and hit ratio of items [67] and accuracy of recommendations for users [91].
+According to whether to consider the impact of allocation [5, 105], they can be divided into two main types, i.e., treatment-based fairness and impact-based fairness.
+Treatment-based fairness only considers whether the treatments of the recommender system are fair or not, such as the predicted scores to different users [114] and the allocated exposure to different items [71].
 In contrast, impact-based fairness takes the impact caused by recommendations (i.e., user feedback) into account.
-Taking item fairness as an example, in the Top-N ranking task, treatment-based fairness may require that the exposure of different items conforms to a fair distribution [34].
-In contrast, impact-based fairness may require that the CTR of different items conforms to a fair distribution [71].
+Taking item fairness as an example, in the Top-N ranking task, treatment-based fairness may require that the exposure of different items conforms to a fair distribution [31].
+In contrast, impact-based fairness may require that the CTR of different items conforms to a fair distribution [67].

 As shown in Table 4, most previous studies have focused on treatment-based fairness.
-It may be because it is more difficult to consider impact-based fairness as we cannot control user feedback directly.
+It may be because it is more difficult to consider impact-based fairness, as we cannot control user feedback directly.
 While most work only focuses on treatment-based fairness or impact-based fairness, it is also necessary to consider both impact-based fairness and treatment-based fairness together.
 Using item fairness as an example, on the one hand, if we only consider exposure without concerning the accuracy of recommendations, then there is a risk that the recommender system tends to recommend discriminated items to some inactive users.
 Although the exposure increases, the drop in click-through rate may instead lead to a loss of confidence of the provider.
-On the other hand, if we only consider the accuracy without considering the exposure of the recommendation, it may lead the recommender system to reduce the exposure chance of the discriminated items to reduce the decrease of the accuracy, which is also unfavorable for the discriminated items.
+On the other hand, if we only consider the accuracy without considering the exposure of the recommendation, then it may lead the recommender system to reduce the exposure chance of the discriminated items.
 Therefore, it is necessary to consider both impact-based fairness and treatment-based fairness.